How to apply

 All applicants are expected to show evidence of artistic ability and, after your UCAS application has been processed, selected applicants will be invited to electronically submit a short portfolio of art and design work.
 Even if you do not study an art or design subject as part of your current programme of studies, you should still be preparing original artwork to include in the portfolio submission.

-The portfolio comprises no more than ten reproductions of your own art and design work.
+The portfolio comprises no more than ten pages of your own art and design work collated into one document.
 It should include a variety of work, demonstrating a range of techniques (drawing, painting, collage, sculpture and printing, for example) and a range of subject matters.
 The portfolio must also include an original piece of work as specified by the selecting panel.
 The details of this piece of work will be communicated to applicants when we request the submission of a portfolio.
+You may add a coversheet to your portfolio as long as the file meets the requirements given in the portfolio guidance below.

 *Applicants for the MEng Structural Engineering and Architecture (HK21) course are required to submit 6 pieces of art and design work.